Ross Matiscik: Professional career

-Jacksonville Jaguars

 Matiscik was signed by the Jacksonville Jaguars as an undrafted free agent on April 26, 2020.
 He made the 53-man roster out of training camp, beating out incumbent long snapper Matthew Orzech.
-Matiscik made his NFL debut on September 13, 2020 in the season opener against the Indianapolis Colts.
+Matiscik made his NFL debut on September 13, 2020, in the season opener against the Indianapolis Colts.

 On April 29, 2022, Matiscik signed a five-year, $5.965 million contract extension with the Jaguars through the 2026 season.

+On January 3, 2024, Matiscik was selected to his first Pro Bowl.
+For his efforts in 2023, he was also selected as a member of the All-Pro First Team by the NFL Players Association and the Associated Press.
+Matiscik led the league in total tackles (8) among long snappers for the 2023 season, recorded a forced fumble and fumble recovery, and has never had a bad snap since his NFL debut.

+He was named to his second consecutive Pro Bowl and NFLPA All-Pro First-Team following the 2024 season.

+Personal life

+Ross' brother, Brent, played 4 years for the TCU Horned Frogs as a long snapper and was signed to the Cleveland Browns as an undrafted free agent.